MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 Check out the GitHub repository [here](https://github.com/distantmagic/paddler).

+## Other

+Here’s some other projects worth mentioning:

+- [Model Openness Framework](https://isitopen.ai/): A framework to assess and compare the openness of a model.
+It distinguishes different levels of openness and completeness based on the model weights, training data, license terms and documentation.
+- [Ramalama](https://github.com/containers/ramalama): A project to make it easier to get an AI model running on your hardware using OCI container images.
+- [DataPrepKit](https://github.com/IBM/data-prep-kit): Toolkit for data preparation of LLM training data.
+It includes functions for document ingestion, deduplication, filtering and language-specific tasks such as document chunking.

 ## Conclusion

 Attending FOSDEM introduces you to a plethora of open-source tools that are worth a look.
 The amount of knowledge that is shared is staggering, with over 1000 lectures to attend in over 70 rooms.
 As I attended only a single developer room, I didn't even scratch the surface.
 The event is completely volunteer-driven, and I was impressed by the amount of engagement to organize this event.